 Although the Integrated Services architecture and RSVP represented a significant enhancement of the best-effort service model of IP, many Internet service providers felt that it was not the right model for them to deploy.
 The reason for this reticence relates to one of the fundamental design goals of IP: scalability.
 In the best-effort service model, routers in the Internet store little or no state about the individual flows passing through them.
 Thus, as the Internet grows, the only thing routers have to do to keep up with that growth is to move more bits per second and to deal with larger routing tables, but RSVP raises the possibility that every flow passing through a router might have a corresponding reservation.
 To understand the severity of this problem, suppose that every flow on an OC-48 (2.5-Gbps) link represents a 64-kbps audio stream.
 The number of such flows is

 Each of those reservations needs some amount of state that needs to be stored in memory and refreshed periodically.
 The router needs to classify, police, and queue each of those flows.
-Admission control decisions need to be made every time such a flow requests a reservation, and some mechanisms are needed to "push back" on users so that they don't make arbitrarily large reservations for long periods of time.
+Admission control decisions need to be made every time such a flow requests a reservation, and some mechanism is needed to “push back” on users (e.g., charge their credit cards) so that they don’t make arbitrarily large reservations for long periods of time.